Sameersharma3717/Customer-Analytics-E-Commerce/README.md

 The original dataset is not included in this repository because it exceeds GitHub's file size limit.

 A sample dataset is included for demonstration purposes.

 ---

+# 💡 Business Insights

+- Revenue follows a clear seasonal trend, reaching its highest level around May and remaining relatively strong through August before declining sharply in September.

+- A small number of product categories contribute a significant share of total revenue, with **cama_mesa_banho**, **beleza_saude**, and **informatica_acessorios** leading sales.

+- Customer purchases are highly concentrated geographically, with **São Paulo (SP)** generating substantially more revenue than any other state, followed by Rio de Janeiro (RJ) and Minas Gerais (MG).

+- **Credit Card** is the preferred payment method, accounting for approximately **74%** of all transactions, indicating a strong customer preference for card-based payments.

+- Revenue is concentrated among a relatively small number of sellers, suggesting that top-performing sellers have a significant impact on overall business performance.

+- A limited number of customers contribute a disproportionately high share of total revenue, highlighting the importance of customer retention and loyalty strategies.

+- The repeat customer analysis indicates that most customers purchase only a few times, suggesting an opportunity to improve repeat purchases through personalized marketing, loyalty programs, and targeted promotions.

+- The interactive dashboard enables users to dynamically filter customer states, payment methods, and product categories, allowing business stakeholders to explore sales performance across different dimensions in real time.

+---

+# ⭐ Business Story (STAR Method)

+## Situation

+An e-commerce company wanted to better understand customer purchasing behavior, sales performance, payment preferences, and regional demand.
+Business stakeholders needed a centralized dashboard to monitor key performance indicators and identify revenue-driving customers, sellers, and product categories.

+---

+## Task

+Develop an end-to-end Customer Analytics solution capable of:

+- Cleaning and preparing transactional data
+- Performing SQL-based business analysis
+- Conducting exploratory data analysis using Python
+- Building an interactive Streamlit dashboard
+- Presenting actionable business insights for decision-makers

+---

+## Action

+- Cleaned and transformed multiple e-commerce datasets using **Python (Pandas)**.
+- Performed business analysis using **MySQL**, including customer, seller, product, revenue, payment, and order analysis.
+- Engineered additional features to support reporting and visualization.
+- Created interactive visualizations using **Plotly**.
+- Built a responsive **Streamlit Dashboard** with sidebar filters for customer state, payment method, and product category.
+- Designed KPI cards, revenue trends, product performance, seller rankings, customer analysis, and business insight sections for decision-makers.

+---

+## Result

+The final dashboard provides a centralized view of business performance, enabling stakeholders to:

+- Monitor monthly revenue trends.
+- Identify top-performing product categories.
+- Analyze regional sales performance.
+- Understand customer payment preferences.
+- Track top sellers and high-value customers.
+- Explore repeat customer behavior.
+- Filter business metrics interactively for faster decision-making.

+The project demonstrates a complete end-to-end Customer Analytics workflow using SQL, Python, Plotly, and Streamlit while showcasing practical business intelligence and dashboard development skills.

+---